Last updated: 07-21-2020

 3. Worshiping the Great Sage and requesting blessings

 When the faithful come to pray, they often stand directly in line with the center of the altar, (fig. 12) with hands pressed and set against their forehead (or chest), or they light a grouping of three incense sticks, kneel on the praying couch, and hold the sticks up to their forehead (or chest) with elbows level, often rhythmically bobbing their arms or upper torso (fig. 13).
 The procedure for making a request has three steps.
 First, adherents greet the Great Sage and say their full name, lunar birthday (and time if known), and their address.
-This is done because many people have names spelled with the exact same Chinese characters.
+This is done because many people have names written with the exact same Chinese characters.
 The step insures the Great Sage answers the right prayers for the right person.
 Second, they wish for health, wealth, good luck, removal of a negative influence, etc. Third, they later burn spirit money to repay Monkey’s generosity.
 This form of prayer is for those who don’t mind waiting for a response.